-If you’re like many officers, the idea of being stalked and harassed at home by someone you’ve arrested or someone who has a problem with law enforcement in general may be relatively low on your list of concerns.
-However, it can happen and it’s something you should actively take precautions against when possible.
+If you’re like many officers, the idea of being stalked and harassed at home by someone you’ve arrested or someone who has a problem with law enforcement in general may not have been high on your radar, but it should be.
+It can happen and it’s something you should actively take precautions against.

-During an interview with Calibre Press’ Street Survival Newsline, an officer who was stalked and harassed at his home by members of a cult he was investigating shared some excellent tips for ways you can minimize your off-duty exposure to problems.
+During an interview with Calibre Press’ Street Survival Newsline, an officer who was stalked and harassed at his home shared some excellent tips for ways you can minimize your off-duty exposure to problems.
 Here are some basic, yet often ignored tips for keeping yourself and your family less vulnerable to being the targets of someone who tracks you down at home.

 1. Don’t put your name on your mailbox or a nameplate on your house.
 It’s not necessary and it makes it easier for someone who might be looking for you to identify your house.